 To quickly recap, we talked about the fact that your body has two main fuels: glucose (sugar) or fat.
 The preferred source of fuel is fat, but under certain circumstances, we can shift the body to using more sugar rather than fat.
 At times, such as being chased by a rabid dog, this is a good thing.
 However, it’s not a good thing if sugar remains the main fuel for most of the day.
 Relying on sugar means you’re not burning fat.

-Many people make lifestyle and nutrition choices that have basically locked up their extra stored fat in their fat cells, making it useless for energy.
+Many people make lifestyle choices and nutrition decisions that have basically locked up their extra stored fat in their fat cells, making it useless for energy.
 The only way you can lose fat is if you use fat.
 You’ll be unsuccessful at losing fat if you don’t burn fat, even if you eat fewer calories and burn more through exercise.
 You can lose weight, but most of the loss will come from lean body mass, or muscle tissue, not fat.

 Fat Storage and Insulin